-- 1.2 To encourage redevelopment within existing business areas by consolidating these areas. - 1.3 To provide for additional industrial and business zoned land in areas which will not adversely affect existing business activities and is consistent with maintaining the standard of amenities in the area. - 1.4 To recognise existing large-scale business activities in rural areas and townships. - 1.5 To consider the effects of retail uses in the Business Zones on the Town Centre Zones and the people and community
+- 1.1 To enable a wide range of activities to establish throughout the business and industrial areas. - 1.2 To encourage redevelopment within existing business areas by consolidating these areas. - 1.3 To provide for additional industrial and business zoned land in areas which will not adversely affect existing business activities and is consistent with maintaining the standard of amenities in the area. - 1.4 To recognise existing large-scale business activities in rural areas and townships. - 1.5 To consider the effects of retail uses in the Business Zones on the Town Centre Zones and the people and community